nicholasodonnell/streamer/README.md

 ## Installation

 1. Create a `.env` file using [`.env.example`](.env.example) as a reference: `cp -n .env{.example,}`.
+2. Create a `docker-compose.override.yml` file using [`docker-compose.override.example.yml`](docker-compose.override.example.yml) as a reference: `cp -n docker-compose.override{.example,}.yml`.
-2. Build the docker images by running `make build`.
+3. Build the docker images by running `make build`.

 ## Setup